Millennials and Gen Zs today feel a personal responsibility to make the world a better place, and are putting their values into action.

 In our Connect With the Snapchat Generation series, we’re looking into how these values play out within society to evolve many aspects of how we live.

 And because we’re no strangers to bright young people who are leading the charge, we’ve enlisted a few of our 2022 B&T 30 Under 30 winners to help us break down Snapchat’s latest report.

-The mantra actually captures Snapchat’s findings rather well: that Gen Zs and Millennials in Australia and around the globe are switching the focus from “I” to “us” and searching for meaningful connections.
+When it comes to identity, Snapchat found that Gen Zs and Millennials in Australia and around the globe are driving the shift from “guarded” to “real”.

 Let’s find out…

-You can hear more from McFarlane and the other 30 Under 30s in our Connect With The Snapchat Generation Series.
+You can hear more from Galipienzo and the other 30 Under 30s in our Connect With The Snapchat Generation Series.